-Full details of how to make an appeal will be sent to you if we're unable to meet your request for a particular school.
-Appeals for community school places should be made to Middlesbrough Council.
-Appeals for places at academies, foundation schools, and Roman Catholic schools should be made directly to the school concerned.
+Full details of how to make an appeal will be sent to you if your request for a place at a particular school can't be met.

-Parents can only appeal once for an academic year for a particular school, unless there is a significant change of circumstances, e.g. a change of address.
+You can only appeal once for an academic year for a particular school, unless there is a significant change of circumstances, e.g. a change of address.